Course 50414B: Microsoft Windows PowerShell v2 For Administrators

 Module 8: Error HandlingAfter completing this module, students will be able to:

-- Creating Functions
+- Functions and Filters

-- Making Functions with Parameters
+- Scripting with Functions and Parameters

 This module explains how use the error handling environment within PowerShell.
 It addresses the language components which enhance managing errors.
 The debugging options within both the console host and the ISE are presented as tools for debugging scripts.Lessons